 - The derivation of a new parameter set to be tested (the mutation) is also governed by the code DEMC_sigma.
 "Sigma" and the parameter precision determines how much a random perturbation will influence the new parameter set.
 "Sigma" is the base of the perturbation.
 The value is the standard deviation of the sample error.
 Set to 0 if you don't want to use it.
 Default is 0.1.
 The sigma value is multiplied with 3rd-row value for each parameter (the precision) to determine the size of the random perturbation. - The probability to use the new parameter set is governed by the code DEMC_crossover, which is the probability to not use the mutated parameter values.
 Use 1 to always test the mutation (default), or < 1 to cross over some parameter values from parent generation (recommended if you have large number of parameters).
 In the example of optpar.txt file shown in Fig 7, the 9th line indicates that the user wants 40% probability to keep the previous/parent parameter set and not to use the mutation. - As default, only new parameter sets with better optimization criterion is accepted for the next generation.
 The code DEMC_accprob is used to switch on the possibility to accept also less good parameter sets.
-It defines a reduction in the probability to accept a proposed parameter set with a worse performance.
-Set to 1 then you maximize the probability to accept a proposal, set to 0 to only accept proposals with better performance than the parent generation (default).
+If used, a proposed parameter set is accepted with increasing probability the better its performance is compared to the best parameter set so far (probability=1-(currentcrit-optcrit)/ABS(optcrit)).
+Set to 1 will maximize the probability to accept a proposal, set to 0 to only accept proposals with better performance than the parent generation (default).
 In the example of optpar.txt file shown in Fig 7, the 10th line indicates that the user wants new generations to be better.